Thank you for your interest to translate PowerPress in your language. Your efforts will help many content creators make the switch to PowerPress.

 Join the team of PowerPress Translators!

-Translations are currently moderated by a validator.
-This process simply confirms that the translation is not malicious and confirms with translation guidelines.
+Translations are currently moderated by specific translator editors.
+This process confirms that each translation is not malicious and conforms with WordPress.org translation guidelines.

 Each translation record may be highlighted with a specific color indicating status.
 Below is a brief explanation.

 - Green background indicates an approved translation.

 - Yellow background indicates a translation is pending approval.

 - Orange background indicates a “fuzzy” translation to be reviewed for accuracy.

 - Purple background indicates a translation that was obsoleted by a newer translation.

 A detailed getting started guide (though outdated) is available here.